hopter-project/hopter/README.md

 Hopter is a Rust-based embedded operating system built to enable memory-safe, efficient, reliable, and responsive applications.
 It is co-designed with a [customized compiler](https://github.com/hopter-project/hopter-compiler-toolchain) that guarantees additional invariants beyond what Rust can express.
+However, the changes to the compiler are transparent to application programmers, and Rust's syntax remains unchanged.

-Also, Hopter does not rely on any hardware protection mechanisms, providing safety purely through software.
+Hopter does not rely on any hardware protection mechanisms, providing safety purely through software.
+However, it does not anticipate malicious applications.
+The threat model is similar to that assumed by FreeRTOS.

 Currently, Hopter supports the STM32F4 microcontroller family with Arm Cortex-M4F cores.
-Contributions to port Hopter to other microcontrollers are highly welcome and appreciated.
+We highly welcome and appreciate contributions to port Hopter to other microcontrollers.

 # Getting Started